 Rome did not spring into being as a power on the Italian peninsula.
 It began as a tiny village along the Tiber River.
 It was an excellent location.
 The soil was good so crops could be grown easily.
 It was surrounded by 7 hills, offering a natural defensive barrier.
-And of course, it was on a river, the Tiber River, giving these early settlers water for drinking and bathing as well as an easy way to trade.
+It was on a river, the Tiber River, giving these early settlers access to fresh water for drinking and bathing, as well as a waterway for trade.
 With all these advantages, it's no surprise that Rome grew quickly.